The best workout helps you to reach a fitness goal fast

 Other metrics are optional.
 You could create a diary and schedule for your protein, supplements, and sleep.
 Proven supplements like creatine, branch chain amino acids, and glutamine help build muscle.

-Don’t be afraid to make changes to your goal to get the best workout.
+Don’t be afraid to change your goal to get the best workout.

 If you have never failed, it is because you haven’t tried.
 Failure is a part of learning and growing.
 Working a muscle to failure is an excellent example of what failure can do.
 Failure allows you to push the boundaries.
 It also gives you a chance to reflect.
 You get to think about how you can do things better.
 Also, you get to learn about yourself.
 When you know your strengths and limitations, you define better workouts and goals.